JFF-Bohdan/vrc_t70/doc/protocol/protocol_en.md

 0x01 | 1 | sensors count at trunk (0..10)

 Warning!
 Sensors order can be different for different calls of this command.
-For example one or more sensors can be dicsonnected and/or added.
+For example one or more sensors can be disconnected and/or added.

 ### 2.10.
 Get sensors count on trunk (`0x0A`)